 So painful you can’t focus on anything else.

 I tried to distract myself by playing some groovy songs on YouTube, but it was too painful to be dancing.
 My mom reminded be to recite my dua’s, too.
-My parents were not at the hospital but my husband was constantly communicating with them to provide updates on my situation.

 Will I be in this pain the whole day?

 My doctor had clocked in for the day and came to my room to check up on me.
 I was so happy to see her, despite the pain.